carlohamalainen/carlohamalainen.github.io/_posts/2020-04-25-vim-neovim.md

 ---
-title: Putty for netrw on Vim and Neovim on Windows 7
+title: PuTTY for netrw on Vim and Neovim on Windows 7
 date: 2020-04-24T19:00:00+00:00
 author: Carlo Hamalainen
 layout: post